meghna-pitaliya/learning_mp/README.md

 # learning_mp
-this is for learning data analysis there is a change related to new data.forgotten data
+this is for learning data analysis there is a change related to new data forgotten data